ivanhawkes/blog/content/post/switching-to-cryengine-5-3-new-entity-system.md

 The scuttlebutt about game rules is that they will be getting phased out in the future.
 That's not a big issue for me, since I have very little code there - except for one important thing - **OnClientConnect** which is called when a client connects to the game.
 This is true even of single player games and it's how I create a new actor for the player and enter it into the game, setting it as the entity for that channel Id.

 There wasn't any way around this, so I had to keep the present game rules. **GameRules.h** just needed a few obsolete functions removed from the code.
-In GameRules.cpp the registrator code needed an adjustment.
+In GameRules.cpp the registration code needed an adjustment.
 Because the game rules are still an old fashioned game object I needed to ensure they were registered using code suitable for that.

 ```cpp
 CChrysalisCorePlugin::RegisterEntityWithDefaultComponent<CGameRules>("GameRules");